bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TubeDiameter_2$VL9j18b63QdizLrkdfFs/Documentation.md

-Indicate the diameter of the fiber tubes that are used in the fan out.
+Indicates the diameter of the fiber tubes that are used in the fan out.